colemandavid55/list_more/README.md

 1. Sign up and sign in
 2. Create/read/update/delete their own lists and items
-3. Read another userâ€™s lists and items
+3. Read another user's lists and items
 4. Share a list with another user

 ### Software Design